eisopux/checker-framework-vscode/README.md

 ## Getting Started

 Please refer to the "Developer's Guide" before getting started.
-After installing the extensions, when you open or save any `.java` file it will be checked by the Checker Framework [Nullness Checker](https://checkerframework.org/manual/#nullness-checker).
+After installing the extension, when you open or save any `.java` file it will be checked by the Checker Framework [Nullness Checker](https://checkerframework.org/manual/#nullness-checker).
 Other type systems and options can be enabled in the configuration.